absfs/boltfs/Readme.md

 # boltfs - BoltDB filesystem
-The `boltfs` package implements the absfs FileSystem interface for the boltdb key/value database.
+The `boltfs` package implements the absfs Filer interface for the boltdb key/value database.

+Work in progress.